 Prior to making this important decision, consider some, if not all, of these key questions:

-For much more detailed information about some excellent alternative private schools, visit one of Our Kids’ annual expos or click on any of the links below.
+For much more detailed information about some excellent alternative private schools, visit one of Our Kids’ annual expos, read our guide to private school questions, or click on any of the links below.